filippostheofanakis/filippos_th/README.md

 # Welcome to My GitHub Profile 👋

-My name is Filippos , and I’m an aspiring Full Stack Developer with a story rooted not in a lifelong pursuit of technology, but in a serendipitous discovery of a passion that would redefine my professional path.
+My name is Filippos, and I’m an aspiring Full Stack Developer with a story rooted not in a lifelong pursuit of technology, but in a serendipitous discovery of a passion that would redefine my professional path.
 It all began with a simple favor for a friend – the need to build a homepage.
 Little did I know, this small project would be the catalyst for my deep dive into the world of coding.

 ## Connect with Me
 [![LinkedIn Badge](https://img.shields.io/badge/-FilipposTheofanakis-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/filippos-theofanakis-8a1b50113)](https://www.linkedin.com/in/filippos-theofanakis-8a1b50113)